 When you purchase your first property, you need a deposit.
 When you purchase a second property, you may be able to leverage your equity, which means you don’t need to save another deposit.

 It’s important to that linking both securities to the same loan would mean both properties are at risk, if you default on the mortgage.
 You can discuss the ins and outs with your Smartline Adviser.

 Don’t forget to calculate purchasing costs, like stamp duty, and conveyancing.
 You should also ensure you have a comfortable buffer zone, in case you hit a tricky patch.
 You need to be able to afford both mortgages, if your second property is unrented for any length of time, or if you run into unexpected maintenance costs.

-The good news is I can help guide you through the process of purchasing your second property.
-Book a chat with me about your options today.
+The good news is your Smartline Adviser can help guide you through the process of purchasing your second property.

 Phone: 03 8390 0426 Mobile: 0430 064 039